Russia under Vladimir Putin: Rehabilitation of the Soviet Union

-Some commentators have said that current Putin holds many neo-Soviet views, especially concerning law and order and military strategic defense.
+Some commentators have said that current Putin holds many neo-Soviet views, especially concerning social policies, law and order and military strategic defense.
+Putin has portrayed the Soviet Union as carrying out Russia's "imperial destiny" under another name.

-The first politically controversial step made by Putin, then the FSB Director, was restoring in June 1999 a memorial plaque to Yuri Andropov on the facade of the building, where the KGB had been headquartered.
+The first politically controversial step made by Putin, then the FSB Director, was restoring in June 1999 a memorial plaque to former Soviet leader and KGB director Yuri Andropov on the facade of the building, where the KGB had been headquartered.

-In late 2000, Putin submitted a bill to the State Duma to use the Soviet anthem as Russia's national anthem.
+In late 2000, Putin submitted a bill to the State Duma to use the Soviet national anthem as the new Russian national anthem.
 The Duma voted in favor.
-The music remained identical, but new lyrics were written.
+The music remained identical, but new lyrics were written by the same author who wrote the Soviet lyrics.

 In September 2003, Putin was quoted as saying: "The Soviet Union is a very complicated page in the history of our peoples.
 It was heroic and constructive, and it was also tragic.
 But it is a page that has been turned.
 It's over, the boat has sailed.
 Now we need to think about the present and the future of our peoples".

 In February 2004, Putin said: "It is my deep conviction that the dissolution of the Soviet Union was a national tragedy on a massive scale.
 I think the ordinary citizens of the former Soviet Union and the citizens in the post-Soviet space, the CIS countries, have gained nothing from it.
 On the contrary, people have been faced with a host of problems."
 He went on to say, "Incidentally, at that period, too, opinions varied, including among the leaders of the Union republics.
 For example, Nursultan Nazarbayev was categorically opposed to the dissolution of the Soviet Union and he said so openly proposing various formulas for preserving the state within the common borders.
 But, I repeat, all that is in the past.
 Today we should look at the situation in which we live.
 One cannot keep looking back and fretting about it: we should look forward".

 In April 2005, during his formal address to Russia's Parliament, President Putin said: "Above all, we should acknowledge that the collapse of the Soviet Union was a major geopolitical disaster of the century.
 As for the Russian nation, it became a genuine drama.
 Tens of millions of our co-citizens and compatriots found themselves outside Russian territory.
 Moreover, the epidemic of disintegration infected Russia itself".